-The installation of any surface equipment designed to produce steam shall be prohibited without the approval of the Petroleum Administrator.
-The operator shall submit a steaming plan addressing equipment sizing and design to the Petroleum Administrator for review and approval.
-The steaming plan shall also include well casing and cementing design specifications.
+All wells used for steaming shall be specifically designed for steaming purposes.
+If an operator seeks to use steaming methods then, prior to the use of any steaming operations on the oil or gas facility, the operator shall submit a steaming plan to the Petroleum Administrator for review and approval.
+The steaming plan shall include casing and cementing design specifications and requirements.